fourth-descender/Interval-Map/README.md

-# IntervalMap
+# Interval-Map

-IntervalMap is a C++ implementation of an interval map data structure.
+Interval-Map is a C++ implementation of an interval map data structure.
 It allows you to associate values with intervals and perform efficient lookups based on a key within those intervals.

 ## Building the Project